d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 [Prolog Help] See section Prolog Help

-[Loading Buffers] See section Loading buffers
+[Loading Buffers] See section Loading Buffers

 [Finding Prolog Code] See section Finding Prolog code

 [Finding Prolog Code] See section Finding Prolog code

+[Sending Goals to the Top-level] See section Sending Goals to the Top-level

 [The Prolog Top-level] See section The Prolog Top-Level